Soot has a sneaky way of settling into woodwork, turning warm, beautiful surfaces into dull, lifeless patches.

 For soot or ash removal, you should use a HEPA filter vacuum with a hose attachment and start cleaning from the top down.
 This will prevent the soot from settling in an area that you have cleaned.

 When vacuuming areas where soot is present, keep the hose away from the surface, so you do not rub in the soot.
+That makes the soot harder to remove and may possibly scratch the wood.

 If you are using a small vacuum, you will most likely need to empty the canister regularly.
 This will help keep the soot and other particles from overflowing and spreading throughout your home.